JohnFunk-Pivotal/CloudBrews-SimpleSpringBoot/README.md

 # Station 1 - SpringBoot
 ##Introduction
 This exercise will introduce you to the productivity gains of using Spring Boot for your Java project.
-First we'll use Spring Boot Initializr to create a template Spring Boot applicaiton.
+First we'll use Spring Boot Initializr to create a template Spring Boot application.
 Then we will add a few lines of code to make it a rest end point and then we'll push this applicaiton to Pivotal Cloud Foundry.

 ### What is Spring Boot Initializr?
 Spring Boot Initializr is a fast way to generate a skelton applicaiton and all the necessary dependancies for a spring boot appliciaton.
 Visit https://start.spring.io/ and switch into the full version to see the types of applicaitons it can create.